J1Marcus/everbound/docs/INDEX.md

 # Digital Memoir Platform - Documentation Index

-**Version:** 1.0
+**Version:** 1.1
 **Last Updated:** 2025-12-19
 **Status:** Complete

 ---

 ## Overview

-This documentation suite provides complete specifications for the Digital Memoir Platform, a self-serve digital storytelling system designed to transform fragmented personal memories into professionally printed hardcover books.
+This documentation suite provides complete specifications for the Digital Memoir Platform, a **Progressive Web App (PWA)** designed to transform fragmented personal memories into professionally printed hardcover books.

-**Core Principle:** The hardcover book is the primary artifact.
+**Platform Type:** Progressive Web App (installable on mobile and desktop) **Core Principle:** The hardcover book is the primary artifact.
 The digital experience exists solely to enable the creation of that artifact.
+**Delivery:** Cross-platform (iOS, Android, Desktop) via web browser with optional installation

 ---